MSc Plant Genetics and Crop Improvement

 - Degree Subject

 - Biological Sciences or Plant Biology.
-Employment experience with a plant breeding company or related research experience would be advantageous.
+Employment experience with a plant breeding company or related research experience also considered.

 - English Foreign Language